Jaguar F-Pace: Launch

-An F-Pace production prototype made its public debut on 4 July 2015, by leading out the Team Sky professional cycle racing team during Le Grand Départ in Utrecht, Netherlands at the start of the 2015 Tour de France.
+An F-Pace production prototype made its public debut on 4 July 2015 by leading out the Team Sky professional cycle racing team during Le Grand Départ in Utrecht, Netherlands, at the start of the 2015 Tour de France.
+Customer deliveries started in April 2016 in Europe, and in May 2016 in the United States.
 The car made its official public début at the September 2015 Frankfurt Motor Show.
 Ahead of the Frankfurt Motor Show, an F-Pace, driven by professional stunt driver Terry Grant, performed a world-record-breaking 360 degree loop-the-loop.
-Customer deliveries started in April 2016 in Europe and in May 2016 in the United States.